Walidsadiqi/House-Price-Prediction/README.md

-Thank you for the clarification!
-Here's the revised version of your project description, with Streamlit as the framework, and the content shortened further:

----

 <h1>🏡 House Price Prediction</h1>

 An end-to-end machine learning project to predict house prices using regression models.
 Built with Python and deployed via a **Streamlit** web app to demonstrate data science, model engineering, and full-stack skills.